Paxlord/Pax-Mhfz-Loader/README.md

 - Possibility to define a required mod list
 - Possibility to allow specific mods

+### Future Features

+At this point, I feel like the loader is in a pretty good spot and can do its job just fine.
+Here's a few missing features that I'm planning or thinking about :
+- I have not yet found a decent "Update" function that would run only while in the lobby and could be hooked without too much side-effects
+- Better memory cleanup, I'm not a c++ dev so i'm still figuring out the whole cleaning-up your own memory part.
+- I'm tinkering with the possibility to have the loader hit a /get endpoint on the current running server adress to get the config.
+This would remove any possibility from a malicious player to tinker with the way the loader is loading mods.
+- More config options as they come up...

+## How to use
+### Installation

+Drop the content of the ```paxloader.zip``` archive inside your mhfz folder.
+When launching the game, you should see a console and a new window in the game called "Mod Menu".

+### Uninstallation

+Simply delete or remove ```pax.dll``` and ```version.dll``` from the game's folder.

 ## Contributing

-I'm not a C++ dev.
-So the code might not be as clean and readable as it could be.
-Contribution are more than welcome same for feature suggestions.
+I'm not by any means a C++ dev, the code might not be as clean and readable as it could be.
+Despite that, any contribution is more than welcome, same goes for feature suggestions.

-## Config.json
+## Configuration

-If a config.json file is present in the same folder as pax.dll.
-The loader will read it.
+If a ```config.json``` file is located in the same folder as the main pax.dll.
+The loader will read it and look for some config options.

 Here is an example config :

 ```js
 {